Ashutosh6294389/E-Commerce-Website/Readme.md

 ## User Roles

 ### Admin
-- Access the admin dashboard
+- Access the admin dashboard(for admin there is a unique email id:as6294389@gmail.com and password:admin123)
 - View platform analytics (total sales, users, products, orders)
 - View and manage all users (deactivate accounts)
 - View and manage all products (remove products)